 This representative viewpoint is located approximately 5.8 miles away from the nearest potential Turbine in the background.
-Travelers along Highway 221 and rural residences in the area would have primarily open unobstructed views of the rolling agriculture fields towards the Project Lease Boundary.
+Travelers along Highway 221 and rural residences in the area would have primarily open unobstructed views of the rolling agriculture fields towards the Project Lease Boundary (Appendix Q, Figure 10-1a).
 The Project Turbines would be seen to the east heading north along the highway.
 Although the tall vertical forms contrast with the lighter color of the sky, the Turbines would be seen in the context of human-made modifications, including powerlines and transmission lines in the background.
 Due to the distance and existing transmission lines on the horizon, the Turbines would present a moderate contrast.
 From this viewpoint, the proposed transmission line would be visible, but the vertical lines would be seen in the context of the Turbines.
 The eastern substation/BESS and transmission line would be visible from this viewpoint.

 The closest potential solar arrays to this representative viewpoint would be in Solar West 2 (Sellards Road), which is approximately 3.1 miles away in the middleground.
 The solar arrays, alone, likely would not draw attention because they are low to the ground.
 Although they would be dark in color and along the horizon, they follow the form of the landscape.
-Due to the angle of the sun at the time of day represented in the photograph, the solar arrays on the left in the simulation (Appendix Q, Figure 10) appear gray in color and the solar arrays on the right appear dark gray in color and these shades of gray would likely vary throughout the day.
+Due to the angle of the sun at the time of day represented in the photograph, the solar arrays on the left in the simulation (Appendix Q, Figure 10-1b) appear gray in color and the solar arrays on the right appear dark gray in color and these shades of gray would likely vary throughout the day.
 In the existing conditions photography, a faint horizontal line of haze appears along the horizon.
 The solar array would create some contrast, particularly on days when the haze is visible.
 As such, the Project would introduce moderate visual contrast to the area.
 However, these impacts would be short term because travelers would only be approaching the Project Lease Boundary for a limited time and their focus would be on the road ahead.
 The substation (HH-West)/BESS also would be visible from this viewpoint.

-The closest potential transmission line to this representative viewpoint would be approximately 2.2 miles away in the middleground.
-In the simulation (Appendix Q, Figure 10), a faint horizontal line of haze appears along the horizon and the transmission line, although darker where the poles appear to be stacked on each other, appears within that hazy area creating less contrast.
+The closest potential transmission line to this representative viewpoint would be approximately 2.2 miles away in the middleground (Appendix Q, Figure 10-1b).
 The transmission line would be seen by viewers along the road given the low dark vertical angle of the poles but would not attract attention.
 From this distance, the transmission line would introduce weak contrast.